The Art of Peace

 Welcome Address

-Norbert Darabos, President, ACP, former Austrian Minister of Defence
+Norbert Darabos, President of the ACP, former Austrian Minister of Defence

 Opening Speeches